AmigoDheena/php-invoice-generator/README.md

 - Add multiple items per invoice (description, quantity, price)
 - Option to include or exclude tax (18%)
 - Manage multiple company profiles ("Invoice From")
+- Product & Service Catalog with autocomplete selection when creating invoices
 - Add and display company banking details on invoices and PDFs
 - Client data reuse for quick invoice creation with returning clients
 - All data stored in JSON files (no SQL or DB setup needed)